aminrahimian/opioid-sci/README.md

 The diagram shows the data pipeline for OOD, along with the streams for the primary variable of interests $s_{-i}$ and $d_{-i}$, representing the relevant socioeconomic and clinical covariates, respectively.

 ## visualization
+* Exploratory maps are generated from the R scrpit "county_county_analysis_2013_2017_aggregate"

-* The confidence interval plots are generated from the r-script "coefficient plot for models".
+* The confidence interval plots and scatter plot matrix are generated from the r-script "coefficient_plot_for_models".
 The script also entails the regression tables.